ibm-cloud-docs/schematics/tutorials/provisioning-tf.md

    ```
    {: pre}

-   For more information to create workspace, refer to [CLI commands and syntax](/docs/schematics?topic=schematics-schematics-cli-reference).
+   For more information to create workspace, refer to [command line commands and syntax](/docs/schematics?topic=schematics-schematics-cli-reference).
    {: note}

     **Sample example output**